 NOTE: Distance X is used to guide the needle insertion point during biopsy and determine the location where the biopsy needle is inserted relative to the rectum.

-Measuring the Distance from the Apex of the Prostate (Y): Create a plane that passes through both the center of the rectum and the center of the lesion via a DICOM viewer with MPR (multiplanar reconstruction) or another slice function.
+Measuring the Distance from the Apex of the Prostate (Y): Create a plane that passes through both the center of the vertex of the α angle and the center of the lesion via a DICOM viewer with MPR (multiplanar reconstruction) or another slice function.
 Measure the distance from the lesion to the apex of the prostate in this plane and record it as Y (Figure 2B).

 NOTE: The distance Y is critical for determining the depth of needle penetration; it corresponds to the depth the biopsy needle needs to reach during biopsy.